Hindi Tamil

 Arjuna said: What actually is inducing one to indulge in sinful activities; even unwillingly as if he is engaged by force?
 O Värñëeya!
 (Bg.
 3.36)

 The Supreme Personality of Godhead said: It is certainly lust, O Arjuna, which is born out of mode of passion (which is acquired from the reactions of one’s past activities).
 Lust is the (all-devouring) greatest sinful enemy which gets transformed into wrath later.
-Therefore, you should curb this great symbol of sin by controlling your senses from the very beginning of life, O Bharata-åñabha, and thus kill this enemy, the destroyer of knowledge and self-realization.
+Therefore, you should curb this great symbol of sin by controlling your senses from the very beginning of life, O Bharata-åñabha, and thus kill this enemy, which is the destroyer of knowledge and self-realization.
 (Bg.
 3. 37 & 41)

 Even if you are considered to be the most sinful of all sinners still when you get situated in the boat of transcendental knowledge, you will be able to transcend the ocean of material existence very easily.
 As a blazing fire turns firewood to ashes, similarly the fire of transcendental knowledge burns all the reactions of one’s past activities to ashes.
 (Bg.
 4.36, 37)